 When you first see your health care provider for back pain, you will be asked questions about your back pain, including how often it occurs and how severe it is.

-Your health care provider will try to determine the cause of your back pain and whether it is likely to quickly get better with simple measures, such as ice, mild painkillers, physical therapy, and proper exercises.
+Your provider will try to determine the cause of your pain and whether it is likely to quickly get better with simple measures, such as ice, mild painkillers, physical therapy, and exercise.

 Questions your provider may ask may include: